hashicorp/terraform-provider-azuread/docs/resources/group.md

 * `mail` - The SMTP address for the group.
 * `object_id` - The object ID of the group.
 * `onpremises_domain_name` - The on-premises FQDN, also called dnsDomainName, synchronised from the on-premises directory when Azure AD Connect is used.
+* `onpremises_group_type` - The type the group will be written back to on-premises as, when writeback is enabled.
+One of: UniversalDistributionGroup, UniversalMailEnabledSecurityGroup, UniversalSecurityGroup.
 * `onpremises_netbios_name` - The on-premises NetBIOS name, synchronised from the on-premises directory when Azure AD Connect is used.
 * `onpremises_sam_account_name` - The on-premises SAM account name, synchronised from the on-premises directory when Azure AD Connect is used.
 * `onpremises_security_identifier` - The on-premises security identifier (SID), synchronised from the on-premises directory when Azure AD Connect is used.